treefrogframework/treefrog-framework/docs/user-guide/en/model/sql-query.md

 query.exec();  // Query execution
 ```

-Here is an example using a named placeholder.
+Here is an example using a named placeholder:

 ```c++
 TSqlQuery query;